 At this early stage in the film, Julien barely knows Cécilia, so it seems unlikely, though not impossible, that his distress over Mazet’s remarriage is subconsciously tied to feelings that she’s already awakened in him.
 The unanswered question is whether he ever develops a romantic interest in her — impossible to admit even to himself, sublimated in the act of sharing the chapel with her.
 “Cécilia, would you become the guardian of this temple with me?” he asks her solemnly; Truffaut wrote on the final draft of the screenplay that this “should be like a marriage proposal.”
 A scene not long afterwards has him visiting her house for the first time and acting almost flirtatious — though when she asks him to name the color of her eyes, he finds himself at a loss.
 Moments later, he discovers her connection with Massigny, and everything falls apart.
 Is he upset solely because his former friend has encroached on the sanctity of his chapel through Cécilia, or is there simple jealousy at play as well?
 “He is separating us,” Julien laments.

 It’s only fitting that a dead man — or a dead woman, as Julie is certainly a barrier to a potential romance — should come between Julien and Cécilia.
 (Truffaut compared Massigny to Victor Hugo, an invisible presence separating his daughter from the object of her affections in The Story of Adèle H. The love triangle in Two English Girls offers another parallel: “Between them was a dead woman whose name he didn’t utter.”)
-Their relationship is inextricably linked to death from the very beginning, from their first meeting fourteen years back, when they were caught in a storm while visiting Pompeii, and through the intervening years, when Cécilia felt a bond with Julien because of their similar experiences with apparitions of their loved ones.
+Their relationship is inextricably linked to death from the very beginning, from their first meeting fourteen years back, when they were caught in a storm while visiting the ruins of Pompeii, and through the intervening years, when Cécilia felt a bond with Julien because of their similar experiences with apparitions of their loved ones.
 “Whenever I thought about my father’s death, I also thought of you,” she tells him.
 (Her father, too, was named Julien, which adds another layer of possible meaning to their relationship.)
 She sees Massigny as a further point of connection between them: “Now we have one more thing in common.
 We both suffered because of him, you and I.”

 Massigny, who only appears in still photos, is portrayed by Serge Rousseau.
 A friend of Truffaut’s (and the husband of actress Marie Dubois from Jules and Jim and 1960’s Shoot the Piano Player), Rousseau had played a memorable role in Stolen Kisses (1968) as Christine’s stalker.
 “I am definitive,” the character declares, promising that they’ll never spend a single hour apart and that she, the only woman he’s ever loved, will be his sole preoccupation.
 He sounds not unlike Julien, frankly; Massigny appears to have been the opposite, a sort of anti-Julien.
 Not only was he a public figure, a polemicist, politically engaged (he once went to jail for a journalistic attack on a government minister), but he was also a ladies’ man. (“The funeral is in two days.
 The hotels are full of people from Paris, politicians, journalists, but not only men,” says Humbert — a possible nod to Truffaut’s previous film, 1977’s The Man Who Loved Women, which starts and ends at the title character’s interment before a host of female mourners.)
 As with his betrayal of Julien, the details of Massigny’s involvement with Cécilia remain hazy, but it seems reasonable to suppose that she meant less to him than he did — and does — to her.
 “It’s true that Paul led me to the brink of despair, but I’ve forgiven him,” she says; Julien, despite asserting the same thing, is not so willing to absolve his erstwhile friend.